Last updated: October 21, 2014

 Next steps: (See next steps from above.
 Same apply here.)
 Also:

-Implementation of CurricUNET Meta is underway that will greatly facilitate the connections between curriculum, assessment, and program review.
+Until the implementation of CurricUNET Meta (which may facilitate the process) college must continue to make timely connections between curriculum, assessment, and program review.

 Comprehensive assessment reports exist and are completed and updated on a regular basis.